ItaiLash/ex2/README.md

 30.0
 [[1], [3], [4], [8], [5], [6]]
 ```

+# Second part (gameClient package)
+This part is a very fun way to illustrate the algorithems that implemented in the first part of rhe project via a game.
+The game is very simple and consists of 24 different stages (0-23).
+At each stage a different graph is loaded with "Pokemon" (orange and green dots) and "Agents" (red dots) on it.
+The graphical interface allows the Pokemon and agents to be displayed on the graph.
+The purpose of the game is to use the algorithms from the first part of the project in order to eat as many Pokemon as possible in the allotted time for each stage.

+## Algorithmic classes
+* __CL_Agent__
+Class represent an agent.
+Each agent consists of several fields:
+Unique id, position on the graph, current speed, current edge, current node and accumulated score.
+The class contains various algorithms including getters and setters for all fields, reading from a JSON file and writing to a JSON file.
+* __CL_Pokemon__
+Class represent a Pokemon.
+Each Pokemon contains several fields, including:
+The edge on which the Pokemon is located, its position on the graph, the amount of score that will be collected on eating this Pokemon
+and the type of the Pokemon (positive value -> Pokemon is on an ascending edge (aka 4-->8), negative value -> The Pokemon is on a descending edge (aka 7 --> 2)).
+The class contains various algorithms including getters and setters for all fields and reading a Pokemon from a JSON file.
+* __Arena__
+Class represent a multi Agents Arena which move on a graph and eats Pokemons.
+The Arena contains the graph on which the game will be played on, a list of agents and Pokemons
+and updated information on the current state of the game (location of agents and Pokemon at any given moment,points accumulated and more)
+The arena contains several methods, including:
+Loading the game graph (each level has a different graph).
+Position the Agents and Pokemons provided at a certain level on the graph (each level provided different amount of Agents and Pokemons).
+Upload Pokemon from JSON file.
+Edge update (any agent movement requires edge update).
+* __Ex2 (implements Runnable)__
+This class is a possible solution to the game.
+The class consists of a graphical interface (MyFrame) and an algorithmic interface (Arena).
+In this class we used a number of methods that aim to eat a maximum of Pokemons in less than 10 moves per second.
+The main methods are:
+`Ex2(long id, int scenario)` : A constructor who receives the player's ID number and the number of levle in which the player will want to play.
+The constructor allows the game to be loaded via the command line.
+The user can choose whether to enter the ID number and level number within the command line or through the graphical window.

+## GUI Classes
+* __MyPanel (extends JPanel)__
+* __panelTimer (extends JPanel)__
+* __loginMenu (implements ActionListener)__
+* __MyFrame (extends JFrame)__
+This classes allows graphic display of the game:
+1. Displays an opening screen for selecting a stage and entering a ID number (the results are updated on the server with this ID).
+2. Place the agents and Pokemon on the graph.
+3. Present a timer during the game.
+4. Updates the cumulative score.
+5. Allows the screen to refresh in order to see the agents progressing on the sides of the graph

 ## External info:
 - More about graph : https://en.wikipedia.org/wiki/Graph_%28discrete_mathematics%29
 - More about Dijkstra's algorithm : https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm